Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels: Asymptotic Analysis

 \section{Asymptotic Analysis}

-In this appendix we obtain simple asymptotic expressions for the borders of the various regions appearing in Fig. \ref{Fig-Phases}, allowing a greater understanding of their features.

-These expressions also allow us to obtain Result 3, that shows that it is possible for the engine efficiency to increase even as the temperature gradient across which it operates decreases.

 In this section we study how the system behaves when the temperatures $T_{a}, T_{b}$, become relatively `large' or `small' in comparison to each other or to other parameters.
-We use the resulting asymptotic formulae to undertand the boundaries between the various zones appearing in the diagrams of Fig. \ref{Fig-Phases} (see Fig. \ref{Fig-Asympt} above).
+We use the resulting asymptotic formulae to undertand the boundaries between the various zones appearing in the diagrams of Fig. \ref{Fig-Phases} (see Fig. \ref{Fig-Asympt} for greater detail).
 Another application is to study the asymptotic behaviour of the heat engine efficiency $\eta$ in the limit of large $T_{a}$.
-In particular, we demonstrate that $\eta$ can increase as $T_{a}$ decreases, for fixed $T_{b}$.
+In particular, we demonstrate that, in this limit, $\eta$ can increase as $T_{a}$ decreases, for fixed $T_{b}$.

-Our analysis is based on the following simple approximations: \begin{itemize} \item For `large' temperatures, satisfying $2h_{j}/T_{j} \sim 8J/T_{j} \sim \varepsilon \ll 1$, we can express the work function in Eq. (\ref{eq:fagain}), and more generally the probabilities $p_{1}^{j}$, as power series in $\varepsilon$:
+Our analysis is based on the following simple approximations: \begin{itemize} \item For `large' temperatures, satisfying $2h_{j}/T_{j} \sim 8J/T_{j} \sim \varepsilon \ll 1$, we can express the work function in Eq. (\ref{eq:fagain}), and more generally the probabilities $p_{1}^{j}$ appearing in the text, as power series in $\varepsilon$:

 \item For `small' temperatures $T_{j} \ll 8J , 2h_{j}$, the appropriate approximations are

 In other words, in this limit these functions behave as (complementary) step functions in $J$, with a sharp cutoff for $J > h_{j}/4$. \end{itemize}